Namratha-nair/CTF/OverTheWire/Bandit/Bandit24/README.md

   Enjoy your stay!

 ```
-bandit24@bandit:~$ nmap -p- localhost                             #to check if localhost is listening
+bandit24@bandit:~$ nmap -p- localhost                             #to check if localhost is listening at 30002
+                                                                  #you can specify -p- to scan ports from 1 through 65535
 Starting Nmap 7.40 ( https://nmap.org ) at 2022-02-11 10:11 CET
 Nmap scan report for localhost (127.0.0.1)
 Host is up (0.00026s latency).